chrisspiegl/test-nuxt-vuefire-ssr/README.md

 From what I can tell, the way the deploy works the server side `serviceAccount` is not available in the frontend javascript files.

+Additional learnings about the login methods for social logins (Google Auth tested) are blow.

 ## Setup / Learnings

 Generally, the workaround is that we have to set `GOOGLE_APPLICATION_CREDENTIALS` to something.
 This is, because, there is a check in the vuefire codebase for the service account credentials based on this environment variable.